 In English reading, writing, speaking and listening skills are developed.
 There is a high focus on punctuation and grammar but an equally high expectation of creativity and presentation.
 The reading scheme we follow is a colour banded scheme devised in school to ensure progression.
-Reception children are taught using a synthetic phonics scheme - Letters and Sounds.
+Reception children are taught using a synthetic phonics scheme - "Monster Phonics".
+We also send home Monster Phonics reading books.
 This builds children's speaking and listening skills to prepare them for reading and writing.

 In Maths children are encouraged to enjoy and explore number with a high expectation for knowing and using number facts.
 Where possible maths is taught through a 'using and applying' approach using real life problems and mathematical puzzles.